Setyobudi/lakhanpal-osa.github.io/_services/oxygen.md

 These utilize a molecular sieve to adsorb gases and operate on the principle of rapid pressure swing adsorption of atmospheric nitrogen onto
 zeolite minerals and then venting the nitrogen.

+## Two types of oxygen concentrators are:

+1. 5 litre

+2. 10 litre